 - When did you send the CV to the UK Employer?

 - When you came to know about your shortlisting?
-And also when you get the interview can?
+And when you get the interview call?

 - How you came to know about the UK employer?